carrywater/angel-drone-unity/README.md

 ## Usage
 The following section will outline how to use and expand upon the simulation.

-### Scenes & Hiearchy
+### Scenes & Hierarchy
-Each scene has a hiearchy composed of the following components:
+Each scene has a hierarchy composed of the following components:
 #### A) Lighting
 Controls the lighting elements within the scene.
 #### B) XR
 All XR-related components can be found and controlled here.
 These components include the XR Origin (player camera, camera-floor offset) and the XR device simulator.
 For further details, see the [XR Interaction Toolkit Documentation](https://docs.unity3d.com/2021.1/Documentation/Manual/com.unity.xr.interaction.toolkit.html)
 #### C) Static
-Static objects are all the object that do not have a dynamic function in the scene, like the certain house objects or background buildings for instance.
+Static objects are all objects that do not have a dynamic function in the scene, like certain house objects or background buildings for instance.
 #### D) Dynamic
  These are interactive objects that play a dynamic role in the scene.
 Key dynamic objects include navigational mats, the Angel drone, the phone, and John (the character experiencing the heart attack).
 Refer to the XR Interaction Toolkit Manual for more information on XR Interactables.
 #### E) Interface